-During the holiday season, the “I Have A Dream” Foundation – Los Angeles (IHADLA) strives to spread holiday cheer among its students (whom we affectionately call our “Dreamers”) and their communities.
+During the holiday season, the “I Have A Dream” Foundation – Los Angeles (IHADLA) strives to spread holiday cheer among its students and their communities.
 We hold several holiday events during which our Dreamers celebrate and receive gifts, but during this time we also seek to show our Dreamers the power of giving back through several community service activities.
 One such activity, which has become a yearly tradition for IHADLA, is the Dreamer Volunteer Day.
 This year, our high school Dreamers continued the Volunteer Day tradition by spreading holiday joy during a community service trip to the Westchester Villa Assisted Living Home in Inglewood.

 The Inglewood Dreamers Continued an IHADLA Holiday Tradition